Skills-Hub/React-Hacks/reactjs-terms.md

 79. **Hot Module Replacement (HMR)**: Imagine being able to replace a piece of furniture in a room without disrupting the rest of the room's setup.
 HMR in React allows developers to replace modules in a running application without a full reload.

 80. **React Query**: Think of an automated system that fetches items from your attic based on what you currently need in a room.
 React Query automates fetching, caching, and state management in React applications.

+    Absolutely!
+Let's tackle the last set of React terms:

+81. **Suspense**: Think of it as an under-construction sign placed in a room of your house while waiting for new furniture to arrive.
+In React, Suspense lets your components “wait” for something before rendering, like data fetching.

+82. **Lazy Loading**: Imagine your house light system turning on only in rooms you're currently in or about to enter, saving energy.
+Lazy loading in React allows components to be loaded only when they're needed, optimizing performance and reducing initial load times.

+83. **Higher-Order Component (HOC)**: Picture a customizable room template that you can use in multiple parts of the house.
+In React, HOCs are functions that take a component and return a new component with added properties or behavior.

+84. **React Fragments**: Think of them as invisible dividers in a room that don't add any extra structure but help organize space.
+React Fragments let you group a list of children without adding extra nodes to the DOM.

+85. **React Router**: It's like a guided tour system in your house, directing visitors from room to room based on their interests.
+React Router manages navigation in your application, defining multiple routes and their corresponding components.

+86. **Stateless Component**: Imagine rooms in your house with fixed setups, never changing regardless of external factors.
+Stateless components in React are those that simply receive props and render them to the UI without managing any internal state.

+87. **Stateful Component**: It's like a room equipped with sensors and automation, adjusting its setup based on external inputs.
+Stateful components in React maintain their own data state and decide how to render themselves.

+88. **Pure Components**: Picture a room in your house that only changes when you introduce new furniture or decor.
+In React, Pure Components are those that don’t re-render unless their state or props change.

+89. **Portals**: Think of them as magical doorways in your house that transport you outside instantly.
+React Portals provide a first-class way to render child components into a DOM node outside of the parent DOM hierarchy.

+90. **React DevTools**: This is like an advanced diagnostic tool to check the health and structure of your house.
+React DevTools is a browser extension that helps developers inspect a React Renderer, including the component hierarchy, its state, props, and more.

+91. **Context Selector**: Imagine a smart system in your house that knows exactly which rooms need heating based on their occupancy.
+In React, Context Selectors allow a component to read a value from the Context and re-render only when that value changes.

+92. **Server Components**: It’s like having remote-controlled rooms in your house, where the setup is decided elsewhere but executed in your room.
+Server Components in React allow parts of a UI to be rendered on the server, blending server and client rendering.

+93. **React Testing Library**: Think of it as safety tests for each room in your house, ensuring everything functions as expected.
+The React Testing Library is a set of helpers for testing React components, focusing on their behaviors.

+94. **React Patterns**: These are best practice designs, like ideal layouts for rooms in different houses.
+In React, patterns are recognized solutions to common problems or best practices in crafting React applications.

+95. **Key Prop**: Imagine labeling every item in your house so they can be identified and tracked easily.
+In React, the `key` prop is a special attribute you need to specify when creating lists of elements.

+96. **Functional Components**: Consider these as rooms with a single purpose, like a reading nook.
+In React, functional components are simpler versions of class components, without lifecycle methods or internal state (before Hooks).

+97. **JSX Pragma**: Think of it as the foundation blueprint of your house, defining how other structures will be added.
+JSX Pragma dictates the function JSX transpiles to in the compilation process.

+98. **React Profiler**: It's like a utility bill breaking down energy consumption in each room.
+The React Profiler measures how components render and identifies potential performance bottlenecks.

+99. **React StrictMode**: Consider it a rigorous home inspection ensuring all parts of the house adhere to the latest safety standards.
+StrictMode is a tool in React for highlighting potential problems in applications during development.

+100. **React Fiber Reconciliation**: Picture a home renovation team assessing the smallest changes needed to transform one room version to another.
+This refers to React's algorithm to efficiently update the UI by comparing the current view with a new one.